About Heritage Sites

 Public Heritage Facilities

 The Richmond Museum is publicly owned by the City.
 It provides a wide range of collections, temporary and travelling exhibits, programs and special events that showcase our shared history.
 The other heritage facilities listed in this section are also publicly owned.
 All but one of these facilities is owned by the City of Richmond, and jointly operated by the City and their volunteer support groups.
 The Gulf of Georgia Cannery is owned by Parks Canada and operated by the Gulf of Georgia Cannery Society.

 These facilities are open to the public and many of them offer public programs and services.
 See Program Registration to register for program listings.
-You may also view the Recreation & Cultural Guide.
+You may also view the Parks, Recreation and Culture Guide.

 Click the following links or use the fly out menus on the left under Museum & Heritage Sites to get more information on the following:

 - Minoru Chapel

 - Steveston Interurban Tram